matamorphosis/Scrummage/README.md

 ## Developers
 ***Contributions Welcome!!***
 We welcome and encourage you to contribute to the Scrummage project through creation of new plugins.
-If you are insterested please refer to the plugin development guide [here](https://github.com/matamorphosis/Scrummage/wiki/Plugin-Development-Guide), this will give you a run through of how to develop a Scrummage plugin, using the custom libraries provided.
+If you are interested please refer to the plugin development guide [here](https://github.com/matamorphosis/Scrummage/wiki/Plugin-Development-Guide), this will give you a run through of how to develop a Scrummage plugin, using the custom libraries provided.

 # List of Current Monthly Sponsors
 [Endure Secure Pty Ltd](https://endsec.com.au/)